mjsmyth/scripts-for-abiquo-wiki/general/readme.md

 ## Properties

-There is a new script to update the Abiquo configuration properties page.
+There is a script to create the table for the Abiquo configuration properties page.

-The Python 3 script file is at:
+The Python 3 script file is at: ``scripts-for-abiquo-wiki/general/process_properties_table.py``

-abiquo-wiki-scripts/properties/newproperties_541.py
 To run this properties script, you will need:

 1. Abiquo python library installed with pip3
 2. An Abiquo API endpoint
-3. An access token (to get lists of plugins and devices),
+3. An access token (to get lists of plugins and devices)
 4. Updated platform repo
-5. The abiquo.properties file is found in the abiquo/system-properties repo.
+5. The ``abiquo.properties`` file is found in the ``abiquo/system-properties`` repo.
+6. The mustache template file for Confluence storage format is at `wiki_properties_template.mustache`
+7. The storage format text for the `abiquo.guest.password.length` property is at `process_properties_abiquoguestpasswordlength.txt`

-You should check each PR that commits to this file.
+You should check each PR that commits to the `abiquo.properties` file.

-Developers should follow the file format as described in the README.md of the system-properties repo.
+Developers should follow the file format as described in the ``README.md`` of the ``system-properties`` repo.

 Note that the script contains some manual additions to the list of plugins and deprecations.

 Run the script as follows:
-``python3 newproperties_541.py``
+``python process_properties_table.py``
-The output file will be a wiki markup file with a name in the format with today's date:
+The output file will be a wiki storage format file with a name in the format with today's date:
-``wiki_properties__format_yyyy-mm-dd.txt``
+``wiki_properties_stformat_yyyy-mm-dd.txt``
 For example:
-``wiki_properties__format_2021-12-24.txt``
+``wiki_properties_stformat_2021-12-24.txt``
 This script will overwrite previous files of the same day.

-To add this file to the wiki:
+To manually add this file to the wiki:

-1. Create a copy of the page for the new version (e.g. Abiquo Configuration Properties v550)
+1. Create a copy of the page for the new version (e.g. Abiquo Configuration Properties v620)
-2. Wait for it to autosave, then save the page
-3. Remove the properties table
+2. Remove the table
-4. Wait for it to autosave...
-5. Select the + options button from the top menu
-6. Markup → Wiki markup
-7. Paste wiki markup in the box and click Insert
-8. Wait for it to autosave, then save the page
+3. From the page menu, select Edit storage format
+4. Paste the table

+You can also add it with a table replace script.

 Remember that you also need to update the following pages: